Requisitioned school halls and church buildings were used for initial training at the Clapham and Woolwich bases.

 As the imminent German attack drew nearer the Regiment was moved closer to the Belgian border, south of Lille.
 HQ staff and 367 Battery were billeted at Orchy, 366 Battery were at La Visterie near Nomain.
 The farmhouse on the Rue de Visterie featured in Grand Party stands virtually unaltered to this day.

-366 Battery billet at La Visterie, illustration from Grand Party
+366 Battery billet at La Visterie, illustration from Grand Party, drawn 1940

-The same farm at La Visterie in 2020
+The same farm at La Visterie is virtually unchanged inside & out in 2023

 The Regiment remained in this state of operational readiness and training in France until Belgium’s neutrality was voided by the German invasion on 10th May 1940.